Hyunggilwoo/Sudoku-board/README.md

 This is a sudoku puzzle that generates a puzzle scanned from a file.
 The user selects the difficulty of the puzzle from "easy", "medium", and "difficult" to play the sudoku puzzle.

 Sudoku puzzle
-Algorithm
-  1. Select the difficulty of the sudoku puzzle from easy, medium, and difficult.
-  2. Scanner imports a sudoku text file into a 2 dimensional array.
-  3. User enters integer inside the array presented in the GUI.
-  4. Game completes when the user enters all of the input inside the grid

  ## Dependency and Installation Instructions
  This program reguires Java, JavaFX, Geany (IDE).